DanielToby/headway-editor/README.md

 # headway-editor
 Example GUI for editing "curves" used for transportation modelling.
+Built using Qt5 and C++.